The John Pappajohn Entrepreneurial Centers

 Past Competition Winners

 VSI Aerospace, received first place and $25,000.
 The company combines software and air pressure sensors to alert pilots of trajectory changes, enhancing safety and fuel savings.
 It was founded in 2008 and is based in Ames.
-Pictured: Accepting the award from Mr. John Pappajohn are Dr. Jerald Vogel, Co-founder and CTO and Dr. Atul Kelkar, Founder and CEO.
+Pictured: Accepting the award from Mr. Samuel Freeman are Dr. Gonzalo Gibson, Co-founder and CTO and Dr. Eddie Orcutt, Founder and CEO.

 Winning the grand prize was West Des Moines-based Energy Control Technologies.
 Founded in 2008, the company designs, manufactures and implements automation systems for the oil and gas, biofuels, and industrial and manufacturing markets.
 ECT's systems improve operation safety and minimize the amount of energy consumed.
 ECT received $25,000 for its winning business plan.
 Pictured: Accepting the award, Danny Cantrell, a co-founder of ECT.

-Dr. James Oliver, Founder and Curt Carlson, President & CEO of BodyViz
+Dr. Isaac Pope, Taylor and Thomas Hodgson, President & CEO of BodyViz

 BodyViz, based in Ames, Iowa, creates software that provides vivid 3D visualizations of medical scans on the PC for physician education and surgical planning.